Pax-World/CreativesCompetition/README.md

 - Texture sizes should be no more than 1024 X 1024 pixels
 - Creators are free to create animations within their scenes (like our streetlights in from the template).
 For this you'll want to use FBX files the most
 - Feel free to remove any of our objects from the template you don't want them in your scene but please keep the background as is
-- Only utilize cameras provided within the scene downloaded from GitHub, if your scene can't fit in the
+- Only utilize cameras provided within the scene downloaded from GitHub.
 - Use your own artistic integrity in creating your scene with your own content.
 Do not use copyrighted content or content you do not own yourself.
 Royalty-free assets are allowed.
 - Be as creative as you’d like with all competitions.
 - The submission window will close two weeks after the announcement date at 12am CET